“Criteria for approving DataStorage.nrw storage space requests via Coscine”

-This document is intended for researchers from participating universities in the Digital University NRW (DH.NRW) and researchers supported by the NFDI who wish to apply for storage space on DataStorage.nrw for their Coscine project.
+This document, which you can also read at Zenodo, is intended for researchers from participating universities in the Digital University NRW (DH.NRW) and researchers supported by the NFDI who wish to apply for storage space on DataStorage.nrw for their Coscine project.
 It contains the criteria for the approval of DataStorage.nrw resources in Coscine, which Coscine Service Management has implemented based on the management concept of FDSI.nrw.
 DataStorage.nrw resources in Coscine are available to researchers from DH.NRW universities who have signed the necessary contracts.
 Researchers with a clear affiliation to an NFDI consortium can also apply for storage space if active support and review by the NFDI or the relevant consortium is guaranteed (e.g., by an NFDI data steward).

 Coscine is a platform for research data management (RDM) that enables structured storage, collaborative work, and long-term storage of research data within research projects.
 Coscine implicitly supports the FAIR principles.
 Storage space is requested via an electronic project application process, which is carried out via the Coscine-JARDS platform.
 When completing a storage space application, the criteria described below must be observed.
 The listed criteria must be taken into account in order for the application to be approved.
 This also ensures that your application can be processed as quickly as possible, as the RDM staff will have little or no need to contact you to obtain missing information.